Luwei-Lin/AI_oriented_recommendation_system/PreprocessingData/tools/note_about_labelsJSON.md

 4. There are some food types (for now we add to 'other')
 5. new Item 'Cloak' is found , which could be added to 'other_clothing'?

+## Update June 14

+1. 'swimsuit' in other_clothing, swimwear
+2. 'hat' in acc, headwear
+3. 'pant' in bottom
+4. 'pyrrha' in acc
+5. 'perfume' in beauty